sjgoodapps-tech/glp1/README.md

 # GLPzy website pack

-This folder contains the public GitHub Pages site for the current Medensa app.
+This folder contains the public GitHub Pages site for the current GLPzy app.

 ## Files
 - `index.html` — sales page aligned to the current app scope